ballerina-platform/ballerina-lang/docs/tutorials/main-program.md

     ![alt text](../images/addConnector.gif)
 1. Add the endpoint URL (http://api.openweathermap.org/data/2.5/forecast?appid=f6f43202ba90c14ab13479aa2a2beefb&q=Washington,US) within quotation marks "" as the connector endpoint.
 You can also change the name of the endpoint to something suitable.
     ![alt text](../images/ConnectorEndpoint.gif)

+### Add an action

+A connector comes with a set of actions that represent the interactions that one can have with the remote service.
+Actions can be one directional or bi-directional and represent blocking from the calling worker's perspective.
+That is, the calling thread is blocked until the action has completed its remote interaction.

+To make use of the connector you have added in this tutorial, you need to call it using an action.